 Choose a partner who is growing by referral, not by large marketing expenditures.
 Great Service companies thrive on long time clients and their referrals—repeat business means satisfied customers.

-Have a key member of the offshore team come onsite at your company for several weeks or months, if you can afford it.
-This was suggested as a key reason for early success, by many of the companies who had positive experiences from the start.
+Have a key member of the offshore team come onsite to your company for several weeks or months, if you can afford it.
+This was suggested as a key reason for early success by many of the companies who had positive experiences from the start.
 It was a key link in creating understanding and good communications with the offshore team.

 Start small, and with a project that is not mission-critical.
 This will allow you to “debug and test” the process, so that you can maximize efficiencies when you do outsource a larger, more critical project.